rackerlabs/design-system/_component_design/description-list.md

 ### Composition

-Vertical key-value pairs list the key label above the data value at a maximum width of four columns on the Helix grid.
+Vertical description lists list the key label above the data value at a maximum width of four columns on the Helix grid.

 Key labels and data values display left-aligned on the left.